 Is the function implementation and verification50 implemented from the security perspective of the product / part?
 Have arrangements considering the risk of information leakage at the time of disposal been implemented?
 Outsourcing Check the following points when outsourcing part of the work related to the system.
 Are security requirements for workers specified?
 Also, are the requirements the same as or more stringent than your own?
 Is security education implemented for workers?
 Also, is the content of the education to be implemented the same as or stricter than that of the company?
 In the case that subcontracting is permitted, is the security management of the subcontractors being implemented?
-Also, is the content of the security management the same as or stricter than that of the company?
+Also, is the content of the security management the same as or stricter than that of the security management the same as or stricter than that of the security management the same as or stricter than that of the company?
 System development consignment When outsourcing part of system development, it is necessary to confirm the following points.
 Are there requirements for security considerations in each phase of the development process?
 Is the confirmation of security specifications and implementation status stated at the time of acceptance of the deliverable?
 Are there any requirements regarding confidentiality of handled information?
 Is it stated that the information will be destroyed at the end of the consignment?
 Are security requirements for the development environment listed?
 Are audit requirements listed?
 Cooperation system Check the following points when linking the factory system with other systems and cloud services.
 Is it stated that information related to security is linked with the department that manages the linked system?
 Is the scope of responsibility in the event of a security failure stated?
 If a security failure occurs, is there a description of cooperation for solving the problem?
 Is there a description of joint implementation of security training?
 Are rules and arrangements concerning the handling and protection of shared information stipulated?